Ambika-Patidar/valet-parking-management-system/README.md

 Example :

 Suppose there are 1 small, 1 medium, 1 large type of spot in the garage.
-Let's name the space as 1S(small), 1M, 1L Small car "A" comes in :
+Let's name the space as 1S(small), 1M, 1L

+1.Small car "A" comes in :
   `admitTheCar` will return success.
   Car A is parked into 1S
-Small car "B" comes in :
+2. Small car "B" comes in :
   `admitTheCar` will return success.
   Car B is parked into 1M
-Small car "C" comes in :
+3. Small car "C" comes in :
   `admitTheCar` will return success.
   Car C is parked into 1L
-Small car "A" leaves
+4.Small car "A" leaves
   ExitTheCar() will return success
   1S is now available
-Large car "D" comes in
+5.Large car "D" comes in
   `admitTheCar` will return success.
   1M and 1D is occupied by small car but 1S is free
   So the system has to manage to shuffle the car so that small car "C" goes into parking spot 1S After shuffling parking spot "1L" is available for car `D`